 The Monetary Policy Committee of the Bank of Korea imposes a reserve requirement on Won currency deposits of commercial banks based generally on the type of deposit instrument.
-The minimum reserve requirement ratio is 7%.
+The minimum reserve requirement ratio is 7% of the average balance of Won currency demand deposits outstanding.
 See "-Supervision and Regulation-Principal Regulations Applicable to Banks-Liquidity."
 Ongoing regulatory reforms have removed all controls on lending rates and deposit rates (except for the prohibition on interest payments on current account deposits).

 The Depositor Protection Act provides for a deposit insurance system where the KDIC guarantees to depositors the repayment of their eligible bank deposits.
-The deposit insurance system insures up to a total of \$\psi_50\$ million per depositor per bank.
+The KDIC insures a maximum of \$50 million per individual for deposits and interest in a single financial institution, regardless of when the deposits were made or the size of the deposits.
 See "-Supervision and Regulation-Principal Regulations Applicable to Banks-Deposit Insurance System."
 We pay a quarterly premium of 0.02% of our average deposits and a quarterly special contribution of 0.025% of our average deposits, in each case for the relevant quarter.
-For the year ended December 31, 2020, we paid an aggregate of \$\psi_371\$ billion of such premiums and contributions.
+For the year ended December 31, 2021, we paid an aggregate of \$406 billion of such premiums and contributions.